Elizabeth Towers up for collective sale with $630m reserve price

-SINGAPORE (THE BUSINESS TIMES) - Elizabeth Towers at Mount Elizabeth in Orchard Road has been put up for collective sale, with a reserve price of S$630 million.
+Elizabeth Towers at Mount Elizabeth in Orchard Road has been put up for collective sale, with a reserve price of $630 million.

-The freehold residential site occupies a rare corner plot with a site area of 54,317.9 sq ft, according to sole marketing agent Edmund Tie & Company's press statement on Nov 22.
+The freehold residential site occupies a rare corner plot with a site area of 54,317.9 sq ft, according to sole marketing agent Edmund Tie & Company's press statement yesterday.

 The reserve price takes into account the 7 per cent bonus balcony area and is priced at a land rate of about $2,400 per sq ft per plot ratio, which Edmund Tie calls "a compelling land rate".